LOOK II (sculpture in Plymouth): Design

 LOOK II garnered mixed reactions from local residents.
-The public consultation period saw Plymouth City Council receive 23 submissions, 19 against the proposal and 4 in support.
+The public consultation period saw Plymouth City Council receive 23 submissions, 19 against the proposal and four in support.

 During an interview in September 2020, one heckler criticised the sculpture, calling it a "waste of money".

 Gormley responded to critics of LOOK II, arguing that it was "a kind of love letter to the future, to people who are not yet born or people who are just born who are asking 'what kind of life can I lead in this place'".
 He acknowledged that "some people say '[it's] a load of rubbish, why do we need that lump of rusty stuff right in front of our finest view of the sea', and other people say 'well, it looks like it's yearning'".

 Expenditure

 Freedom of Information Act request

 At first, Plymouth City Council refused to disclose the total sum paid for LOOK II as it was covered by a confidentiality agreement with Gormley.

-On 28 February 2020, an individual filed a Freedom of Information Act (FOIA) request to Plymouth City Council for "the specific cost of the Gormley statue (in terms of design, construction and installation) due to be erected on West Hoe".
+On 28 February 2020, an individual filed a Freedom of Information Act (FOIA) request to the council for "the specific cost of the Gormley statue (in terms of design, construction and installation) due to be erected on West Hoe".

 On 6 March 2020, the council responded and "withheld the requested information under section 43(2) (commercial interests)" of the FOIA.

 On 5 April 2020, the individual escalated the matter to the Information Commissioner's Office (ICO) who on 20 November 2020 ruled that "the Council was not obliged to disclose the requested information".

 Plymouth City Council budget

 In February 2021, a council budget document listing a "Mayflower 400 Monument" was unearthed, suggesting the total cost of LOOK II was £764,038.
 The council acknowledged that the value represented the cost incurred for "Look II and all the associated works".

 Local Conservative Party councillors who had already objected to the design of the sculpture, including council leader Nick Kelly and group leader Mark Deacon, criticised the city's spending on LOOK II.
 In a budgetary planning meeting for 2021–22, Deacon asked, "is it really bringing value for money, since it cost three-quarters of a million pounds to install?"

-In a page on its official website, Plymouth City Council disputed the claim that the sculpture alone costed in excess of £750,000, suggesting that the figure "included a number of projects in that area including essential strengthening works to protect West Hoe Pier against damage from the sea" and that "the sculpture did not cost £750k".
+In a page on its official website, the council disputed the claim that the sculpture alone costed in excess of £750,000, suggesting that the figure "included a number of projects in that area including essential strengthening works to protect West Hoe Pier against damage from the sea" and that "the sculpture did not cost £750k".